leadgfl13/practice/README.md

 # practice
-just a place to practice using github
+Just wanted to set up an initial area to practice different projects in a stress free git environment